 …The process of building a comprehensive database of all known transactions begins with collecting pertinent financial and non-financial documents.
 After the identification of relevant accounts, data from available bank, credit, and investment statements and other pertinent sources is verified and used to develop a database of all transactions uncovered by the forensic accountant.”

-– Fraud and Forensics, Piercing Through The Deception of a Commercial Fraud Case, American Institute of Bankruptcy, 2015, Gregory Hays, CTP, CIRA, President NAFER, Chapter 5, pg 59
+– Fraud and Forensics, Piercing Through The Deception of a Commercial Fraud Case, American Institute of Bankruptcy, 2015, Gregory Hays, CTP, CIRA, Past President NAFER, Chapter 5, pg 59

 Beyond just getting the data, it has to be 100% accurate, so Greg goes on to describe the criticality of reconciling every transaction for every statement for every account.
 Often times this work uncovers more leads, questions and information to follow up on.

-An accurate transaction database is a must have first step, but because of the possibility of litigation and the standards of evidence for US DoJ, below are 5 best practice capabilities that any transaction database should have.
+An accurate transaction database is a must have first step, but because of the possibility of litigation and the standards of evidence for US DoJ, below are five best practice capabilities that any transaction database should have.

 - Multiple Methods for Ingesting Transaction Data: Any case involving financial litigation or a fraud investigation involves a subpoena to acquire banking statements.
 At best, they’ll be native PDFs from the institution, at worst, it’s a bunch of boxes of paper that will need to be scanned, your database solution should be able to handle both.
 And for those cases associated with operating companies where ongoing monitoring is required, the ability to directly link up to bank accounts from various institutions and get a live account feed is crucial and can save dozens of hours per month.